nicholasdille/container-slides/160_gitlab_ci/060_artifacts/exercise.md

 ## Bonus 1: Define from which jobs to receive artifacts

-Usually, artifacts are received from all job in the previous stages.
-Decide from which jobs to receive artifacts using the `dependencies` directive.
+Usually, artifacts are received from all jobs in the previous stages.
+Decide from which jobs to receive artifacts using the `dependencies` keyword.
 See the [official documentation](https://docs.gitlab.com/ee/ci/yaml/#dependencies).

-XXX
+Modify the job `test` to consume artifacts only from the job `build`.

 ??? example "Solution (Click if you are stuck)"
+    `.gitlab-ci.yml`:

     ```yaml linenums="1" hl_lines="34-35"
     stages:
     - check